Ghostwriter: Fiction

 Ghostwriters are employed by fiction publishers for several reasons.
 In some cases, publishers use ghostwriters to increase the number of books that can be published each year by a well-known, highly marketable author.
 Ghostwriters mostly pen fictional works for well-known "name" authors in genres such as detective fiction, mysteries, and teen fiction.

 Additionally, publishers use ghostwriters to write new books for established series where the "author" is a pseudonym.
 For example, the purported authors of the Nancy Drew and Hardy Boys mysteries, "Carolyn Keene" and "Franklin W. Dixon", respectively, are actually pseudonyms for a series of ghostwriters who write books in the same style using a template of basic information about the book's characters and their fictional universe (names, dates, speech patterns), and about the tone and style that are expected in the book (for more information, see pseudonyms and pen names).
 In addition, ghostwriters are often given copies of several of the previous books in the series to help them match the style.

 The estate of gothic novelist V. C. Andrews hired ghostwriter Andrew Neiderman to continue writing novels after her death, under her name and in a similar style to her original works.
 Many of action writer Tom Clancy's books from the 2000s bear the names of two people on their covers, with Clancy's name in larger print and the other author's name in smaller print.
 Various books bearing Clancy's name were written by different authors under the same pseudonym.
 The first two books in the Tom Clancy's Splinter Cell franchise were written by Raymond Benson under the pseudonym David Michaels.

 Sometimes famous authors will ghostwrite for other celebrities, such as when H. P. Lovecraft ghostwrote "Imprisoned with the Pharaohs" (also known as "Under the Pyramids") for Harry Houdini in Weird Tales in the 1920s.

+Politics

+Ghostwriting of legislation by interest groups, think tanks, companies, and bureaucrats is prevalent in politics.